wazuh/wazuh-qa/docs/tests/integration/test_logcollector/index.md

 Command monitoring consists of periodically executing programs and logging their output to detect possible changes in it.
 These tests will verify that the `logcollector` command monitoring system works correctly by running different commands with special characteristics.

+#### Test only future events

+By default, when Wazuh starts it will only read the contents of the logs of a certain file since the agent was started, with the `only-future-events` option Wazuh can read these logs that were produced while the agent was stopped.